Skip to navigation Skip to content

 • As it is difficult to determine what is the most beneficial decision for Christy, call the customer to explain their options and assess as per customer preference.
 If their preference is to stay on JSP, issue a PES claim

-• Record this conversation in the claim grant/rejection DOC
+• Record details of this conversation in the claim grant/rejection DOC

 Paul